collovlabs/d-edit/README.md

 #### 3.3 Mask-based
 For target items (tgt_indices_list), resize it (resize_list), move it (delta_x, delta_y) or reshape it by manually editing the mask shape (using UI).

-The resulting new masks (processed by simple algorithm) can be visualized in './example1/move_resize/seg_move_resize.png', if it is not reasonable, edit using the UI.
+The resulting new masks (processed by a simple algorithm) can be visualized in './example1/move_resize/seg_move_resize.png', if it is not reasonable, edit using the UI.

 ```
 sh ./scripts/sdxl/run_move_resize.sh
 ```
 #### 3.4 Remove
-Remove the target item (tgt_index), the remaining region will be reassigned to the nearby regions with simple algorithm.
+Remove the target item (tgt_index), the remaining region will be reassigned to the nearby regions with a simple algorithm.
-The resulting new masks (processed by simple algorithm) can be visualized in './example1/remove/seg_removed.png', if it is not reasonable, edit using the UI.
+The resulting new masks (processed by a simple algorithm) can be visualized in './example1/remove/seg_removed.png', if it is not reasonable, edit using the UI.

 ```
 sh ./scripts/sdxl/run_move_resize.sh
 ```

 #### 3.4 General editing parameters
-- We partition the image into three region as shown below.
-Regions with hard mask are untouched, regions with active mask are generated with diffusion model, regions with soft mask keep original content in the first "strength*N" sampling steps.
+- We partition the image into three regions as shown below.
+Regions with the hard mask are frozen, regions with the active mask are generated with diffusion model, and regions with soft mask keep the original content in the first "strength*N" sampling steps.
 <p align="center">
   <img src="assets/mask_def.png" height=200>
 </p>

-- During editing, if you use an edited segmentation which is different from finetuning, add --load_edited_mask; For mask-based and remove, if you edit the masks automatially processed by the algorithm as mentioned, add --load_edited_processed_mask.
+- During editing, if you use an edited segmentation that is different from finetuning, add --load_edited_mask; For mask-based and remove, if you edit the masks automatically processed by the algorithm as mentioned, add --load_edited_processed_mask.

 ### Cite
 If you find D-Edit useful for your research and applications, please cite us using this BibTeX: